RRIL97/CryptoTrade/README.md

 # CryptoTrade
 A Crypto trading bot in the making.
 Utilizes Binance API at the moment.
+(UNFINISHED)

-Has the following indicators built in and tested against tradingview.
+Has the following indicators built in which were tested against tradingview logic.

 -------